Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_sc/createEquations.rst

 ============================
-Create Equations
+Create Reactions
 ============================

-Scroll down to the "Equations" box in the "Create Model" tab.
+Scroll down to the "Reactions" box in the "Create Model" tab.
 In this section we will build up the sets of reactions that make up our reaction network.
+Press the "+" button to begin adding equations.

 Equation 1 - Law of Mass Action, Reversible
 -----------------------------------------------